Transcripts and other historical materials

 From June 1967 to March 1976, the Memorandum of Discussion served as the most detailed account of the discussion at each FOMC meeting.
 While Records of Policy Actions and Minutes of Actions were released during this period after 90 days, the more internally focused Memoranda of Discussion were made public with a lag of about five years.
 In May 1976, after extending the coverage of the Record of Policy Actions and expediting its release, the Committee discontinued production of the Memoranda of Discussion.

-The Beige Book, known as such for its beige cover, is officially entitled "Summary of Commentary on Current Economic Conditions by Federal Reserve District."
+The Beige Book, known as such originally for its beige cover, is officially entitled "Summary of Commentary on Current Economic Conditions by Federal Reserve District."
 It is produced by Reserve Bank staff and released to the public approximately two weeks prior to each regularly scheduled FOMC meeting.

 Background on the Beige Book